someengineering/resoto.com/blog/integrating-cloud-data-into-existing-sql-workflows-with-cloud2sql/index.md

 import ZoomPanPinch from '@site/src/components/ZoomPanPinch';
 ```

-One of the key features of Resoto is its ability to collect data from a wide range of cloud providers, including Amazon Web Services (AWS), DigitalOcean, and Google Cloud Platform (GCP).
+One of the key features of Resoto is its ability to collect data from a wide range of cloud providers, including [Amazon Web Services (AWS)](/docs/how-to-guides/data-sources/collect-aws-resource-data), [DigitalOcean](/docs/how-to-guides/data-sources/collect-digitalocean-resource-data), and [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data).
 This makes it easy to get a comprehensive view of your cloud infrastructure, no matter where it is deployed.

 **But, what sets Resoto apart from other cloud data collection tools is its ability to enrich the data it collects and make additional connections.** This means that Resoto not only gathers raw data about your cloud resources, but also adds additional context and information that can help you better understand your cloud environment.